call900913/JS-modify-object/README.md

 # LISEZMOI

 Part of my Vim practice.
-Add the palindrome method to the String object so that you can call it like so:
+I added the palindrome method to the JS String object so that you can call it like so:

 ```
 >"racecar".palindrome()